Human Rights Complaint

 When an employee files a human rights complaint, the process, although relatively straightforward, can be overwhelming and time-consuming for someone not well versed in human rights law.
 We can provide guidance and/or representation to you or your organization during this process.

-In Alberta, you are protected from discrimination on the following grounds:
+In Alberta, employees are protected from discrimination on the following grounds:

-To seek a remedy for a violation of your human rights, you must file a complaint with the Human Rights Commission within one year of the discriminatory event.
-Filing a complaint is a straightforward process.
-You must complete a form provided by the Alberta Human Rights Commission, which will set out your story as to what occurred.
-Once the respondent is notified of your complaint, it will have 30 days to file a response (subject to any extensions of time).
+To seek a remedy for a violation of human rights, employees can file a complaint form with the Human Rights Commission within one year of the discriminatory event.
+Once the respondent is notified of the complaint, it will have 30 days to file a response (subject to any extensions of time).

 In most cases, once the complaint and response are filed, a Conciliation Officer will be assigned to your file, and will attempt to facilitate a mutually acceptable resolution.
 This step does not examine the actions of the parties or determine right and wrong.
 It is designed to explore possibilities for early settlement.
 If successful, the complaint is resolved and the process has come to an end.
 Conciliation generally occurs within 18 months of the complaint being filed, although that can vary greatly.